-The Grant Consultant in the Center for Writers provides support to faculty, staff, and students in the writing stages of their grant and fellowship applications, from planning to writing to review.
+The Grant Consultant in the Center for Writers provides support to faculty and staff in the writing stages of their grant and fellowship applications, from planning to writing to review.

 - a draft of the section/s to be reviewed;

-The Grant Consultant does not provide grant searching services, proposal package coordination, nor budget research.
+The Grant Consultant can consult on grant searches, proposal coordination, and budget development, but does not provide grant searching services, proposal package coordination, nor budget research and writing.

 For specific grant policy and budget questions, contact Sponsored Programs Administration at firstname.lastname@example.org.